DDLS gifting The Smith Family and disadvantaged children’s education

 DDLS has long been hailed as Australia’s leading and most trusted training provider in the fields of technology, process and people for over 25 years.
 One of the key reasons why the company has been able to achieve this status is through our strong commitment to our corporate social responsibility (CSR) initiatives.
-For the last five years since 2012, DDLS has been a proud sponsor and partner of The Smith Family, a charitable organisation dedicated to children’s education by helping disadvantaged young Australians to succeed at school.
+Since 2012, DDLS has been a proud sponsor and partner of The Smith Family, a charitable organisation dedicated to children’s education by helping disadvantaged young Australians to succeed at school.

-As the great Benjamin Franklin once quoted, “An investment in learning pays the best dividends”.
+As the great Benjamin Franklin once said, “An investment in learning pays the best dividends”.
 DDLS has helped The Smith Family realise this investment in five different ways:

 1. ICT Training Support

 Every year, DDLS has been donating much-needed capacity-building support to The Smith Family, delivering training and certification needs to the value of $50,000 per annum.
 This in turn helps The Smith Family in its work to deliver out-of-school programs and wrap-around support to Australian children in need.
 Warren Havemann, CIO of The Smith Family, said, “In 2012, DDLS generously agreed to provide us with a substantial amount of training.
 We absorbed more hours than they had intended for us to take, booking training as we needed it.”

-The impact of this activity began to produce positive outcomes for The Smith Family within less than a year.
+The impact of this activity began to produce positive outcomes for The Smith Family in less than a year.
 The training support provided by DDLS has helped align their ICT team.
 Havemann continued, “The training from DDLS made a very big difference to our ICT team members.
 Seeing their skillsets develop played a key role in increasing employee engagement and motivation.”
 To date, 50 courses have been attended by The Smith Family’s ICT team through DDLS, 27 of which have been in Microsoft technologies, and the training is ongoing, as reskilling for new projects such as Office 365 takes place.

 2. Deploying New Technologies